Janeanne Levenstein

 Biography

-Janeanne Levenstein (she/they) is a PhD Candidate in the Sports Studies subtrack of American Studies at the University of Iowa, where they also earned their MA and a Graduate Certificate in Gender, Women’s and Sexuality Studies.
-Janeanne’s work draws upon feminist, queer, and trans studies approaches in combination with critical sports studies.
-Currently, their research is focused on the sport of ultimate frisbee in the United States and its racialized and gendered contours within the contemporary socio-political landscape.
+Janeanne Levenstein (she/they) is a PhD Candidate in the Sports Studies subtrack of American Studies at the University of Iowa where they also earned their Graduate Certificate in Gender, Women’s, and Sexuality Studies.
+Janeanne’s work draws on feminist, queer, and trans studies scholarship, along with critical cultural studies of sport.
+Their dissertation, provisionally titled Transing Sport (Studies): A Material and Discursive Analysis of Ultimate Frisbee Policy and Play, takes the ultimate frisbee field of play as a site to explore contemporary tensions around trans identity, embodiment, and the politics of inclusion in and beyond sport.

 Phone